ronymesquita/flutter-and-keycloak/README.md

 ```

 The iOS version can need to configure [App Transport Security](https://guides.codepath.com/ios/App-Transport-Security) (ATS).
-The use of IP address without domin has a similar limitation to that found on Android.
+The use of IP address without an domain has a similar limitation to that found on Android.
 To disable ATS, can be used the XML below at `Info.plist` file.

 ```xml
 <key>NSAppTransportSecurity</key>